Thomas-Baeckeroot/susanoo_WeatherStation/README.md

 |         relay (out) |              **GPIO 26**| `37`| `38`|**GPIO 20** / PCM > DIN  | btn (in)          |
 |                     |                    GND  | `39`| `40`|**GPIO 21** / PCM > DOUT | Shutdown btn (in) |

+note:
+Database must be improved as it tends to consume CPU overtime.